 Arek Oy is responsible for the information technology aspects of the earnings register.
 Arek Oy is a company jointly owned by the pension providers and the Finnish Centre for Pensions.

 Flaws detected in the statistics are immediately corrected on the website.
 The correction procedure follows the guidelines issued by the Advisory Board of Official Statistics of Finland.

 Timeliness and promptness of published data

-A half-year review of developments during the ongoing year is released at the end of the year.
-Statistics with data for the whole year is released in June following the statistical year.
+A half-year review of developments during the ongoing year is released in the autumn.
+Statistics with data for the whole year is released in May/June following the statistical year.
 The release dates are presented in the Release Calendar.